honsys/www/README.md

 www
 ===

-Haproxy and apache tomcat configurations with start-stop cshell scripts.
+Haproxy with Apache Tomcat and NodeJS backend configurations with start-stop cshell scripts.

 All servers are meant to be run as user, listening on non-root TCP ports.